 For an explosive sight, head for the Aeolian Islands and climb Stromboli, an active volcano off the coast of Sicily and Calabria.
 Your all-inclusive stay in Italy is a chance to admire the fascinating sight of its frequent eruptions.
 After this spectacle, head to Forgia Vecchia beach in a peaceful bay at the foot of the volcano's eastern slopes.

 Sicily is a land rich in historical remains.
-During your all-inclusive holiday in Italy, take time to explore the tranquil island of Ortygia, the historic centre of Syracuse, 1 hour 30 minutes from Club Med Kamarina resort.
+During your all-inclusive holiday in Italy, take time to explore the tranquil island of Ortygia, the historic centre of Syracuse.
 Enjoy its many ancient ruins, such as the temple of Apollo.

 Heading up the coast, you’ll fall under the spell of Taormina, a little village perched 200 metres up a cliff.
 Its ancient theatre, built in the 3rd century BC, has one of the most stunning panoramic views that the town has to offer.
 Then add a cultural dimension to your all-inclusive holiday in Italy.
 Just a hundred or so metres from Club Med Cefalù resort, discover the historical town centre and the Porta Pescara, which leads to the beach and old port.

 Awaken your senses during your all-inclusive holiday in Italy

 Once you’ve fed the spirit, it’s the stomach’s turn, a highlight of any all-inclusive stay in Italy.

 Start your tasting tour with a 2-hour drive from Club Med Pragelato Sestriere resort with the Club Med Lombardy and Veneto tour, in the heart of the five vineyards in Piedmont (Langhe-Roero and Monferrato) classed as a UNESCO World Heritage Site.